jnbli/Email-Draft-Duplicator/README.md

 This is a Gmail add-on that you can use to duplicate email drafts in Gmail.
 All releases can be found at the base repository [here](https://github.com/jnbli/Gmail-Draft-Duplicator/releases).

 ## Installation Instructions
 Until we can get this add-on published on G-suite (if we do, then you could get this Gmail add-on the same way you would get any other Gmail add-on), you can use this add-on as a **developer add-on**.
 To do so, follow instructions in this [video](https://www.youtube.com/watch?v=o3JVWLKUrYs) (which also describes how this add-on functions).
-Alternatively:

-### For Gmail in a Browser
-1) Get the [Google Apps Script GitHub Assistant](https://chrome.google.com/webstore/detail/google-apps-script-github/lfjcgcmkmjjlieihflfhjopckgpelofo) chrome extension.
-2) Create a new Google Apps Script project on your Google Drive and open it.
-It is recommended to name this project Gmail Draft Duplicator.
-3) Fork this repo.
-4) Next to the `Select function` dropdown, select the fork in the `Repo` dropdown.
-5) Ensure that the `master` branch is selected in the `Branch` dropdown.
-6) Click on the button with the arrow icon pointing down.
-This opens up a window showing all the diffs.
-7) Scroll down to the bottom of the window and click on `Pull`.
-8) Ensure that the option to show the manifest file is toggled on.
-Copy and paste the contents of the `appsscript.json` file from this repo or the fork to the one in the Google Apps Script project.
-9) Click on `Publish`, then `Deploy from manifest...`, then `Install add-on` with the deployment that is listed in the `Deployments` window.
-10) Open up Gmail.
-Click on `Show side panel` if you have not already done so.
-Then, look for the icon that you see on the beginning of this README on the side panel.
-Click on it.
-11) If prompted, click on the `Authorize Access` button, which opens up a window.
-In that window, sign in with your Google Account, click on `Advanced`, then the `Go to` option, then `Allow`.

-### For Gmail Mobile App
-Follow through **steps 1-9**.
-Then, open up the Gmail app on a mobile device, scroll down to the bottom of an email, look for the `Available add-ons` bottom menu, and tap on the icon that you see on the beginning of this README.
-If you have not already given this add-on authorization access, follow **step 11**.

 ## TODOs
 ### Feature(s)